schappim/mBot-Gitbook/section-5-chapter-31-using-a-button-to-start-and-stop.md

 **1** for having the wheels stopped

-First, and since our program will have the wheels spinning when loaded, let's initialize this variable to -1, at the very start of the program like this:
+First, and since we mean for the mBot to have the wheels spinning when the program is loaded, let's initialize this variable to -1, at the very start, like this:

 ![](/assets/Img.5.29.2.jpg)